 Your students will have the ability to print out a comprehensive record of service, to show a prospective employer or tertiary institute the positive contribution they make to their community.

-Q: How do you get involved as a school?
+Q: How do we get involved as a school?

-A: School Kit needs to be connected with a key person/people in your school, who have the responsibility for student service.
-Send us the name/s, contact email and mobile number, your School Name, the role they have in the school and the best time to contact them to: firstname.lastname@example.org
+A: School Kit needs to be connected with a key person in your school, who will have the responsibility for receiving and presenting the SVA Award pins as they are earned by your students.
+Send us their name, contact email, mobile number, your School Name, the role they have in the school and the best time to contact them to: email@example.com

-We will then make phone contact with that person/ people and have a discussion about what your school is currently doing, in regards to service.
-Further information about the SVA Service Awards will be forwarded to them.
-Your key person identifies how many students in your school need to be acknowledged for their volunteering efforts.
+We will then make phone contact with that person and have a discussion about what your school is currently doing, in regards to service.
+Further information about the SVA Service Award will be forwarded to them.

-Q: Is their a limit to how many pins you can request as a school?
+Q: Is there a limit to how many pins you can request as a school?

-A: There is absolutely no limit.
-School Kit will forward you the number of free badges/ pins you request.
-Your responsibility is to decide on the right time, then you present the pins to the student volunteers as they complete the required hours for the various levels.
+A: Absolutely not.
+School Kit will forward you the number of free pins you request.
+Your responsibility is to decide how and when to present the pins to your student volunteers, as they complete the required hours for the various levels.

-Initially you will receive mainly members pins and a number of pins at the next level, in readiness for presentation as required.
+Initially you will receive members pins and a number of pins at the bronze level, in readiness for presentation as required.

 Q: How is the tracking of service hours done?

-The key person/ people in your school will be sent an alert when a student/s have obtained the next level of recognition and we encourage you as a school to ask students to share their records with you.
+The key person in your school will be sent an alert when a student/s have obtained the next level of recognition and we encourage you as a school to ask students to share their records with you.

 Q: What counts as service?

 A: This Award System is based on helping others, with no personal financial gain for the individual student, or your school.
-Ultimately it is up to your school to decide what does or does not count as service hours towards the SVA Service Awards.
+Ultimately it is up to your school to decide what does or does not count as service hours for the SVA Service Award.
 Remember volunteering in and out of school can be credited.
-There were several grey areas, so we sought clarification from the SVA Foundation and it has been agreed that: caring for a grandparent, parent or siblings at home for no pay and Head Prefects, and any student leadership role do qualify as service.
+There were several grey areas, so we sought clarification from the SVA Foundation and it has been agreed that: caring for a grandparent, parent or siblings at home for no pay and Head Prefects, along with any other student leadership role do qualify as service.
 These students can include the hours they dedicate to these tasks.
 There does need to be an awareness of the difference between a hobby and a cause and it is important not to include hobbies.